Last Updated on February 14, 2022 by Grow with Bovees

 One of the big questions many avid gardeners ask is can you compost bones?
-The short answer is yes-bones are a type of food waste that can be added to your compost pile.
+The short answer is yes – bones are a type of food waste that is compostable, and can be added to your compost pile.

 However, the process to compost bones is a bit different than let’s say wood, where whole carcasses and large animal bones must be cut into smaller pieces before adding them to your compost tumbler.

 Read on to find out the best way to compost chicken bones and other types of bones, the best bones to add to your compost system, and how long it will take to decompose.

 Generally speaking, you want to steer clear of composting bones or any meat and animal products and by-products, or chicken and fish bones because they can cause problems if done incorrectly.

 There are however certain composting systems such as Bokashi that allow you to compost bones.
 The Bokashi composting system works a bit differently than traditional composting systems, in that it uses beneficial microbes or living microscopic cellular organisms rather than heating and soil matter to break down plant matter over time.